cathmcneel/restaurant-rater/README.md

 ```
 As a consumer I would like to
 Browse restaurants by rating, cuisine, & price point
-As well as add reviews and ratings
+As well as publish my own reviews and ratings

 ```